bettercallshao/kwt/README.md

 * `start`, `ingest`, `help`, `--help`, `--version` are global arguments.
 * `python-demo` and `developer-demo` are command definitions.

-Check what is in `python-demo` by `kut p -h`.
+Check what is in `python-demo` by `kwt p -h`.
 ```
 NAME:
-   kut python-demo - Python commands for demo
+   kwt python-demo - Python commands for demo

 USAGE:
-   kut python-demo command [command options] [arguments...]
+   kwt python-demo command [command options] [arguments...]

 COMMANDS:
    uuid, u                 Generate a UUID